Cold cuts are very popular in France, but as it’s often the case with sausages and pâtés, it’s not easy to tell exactly what you are eating…

 Du Céleri Rémoulade

-Shredded celery with a ton of mayo and a bit of mustard (as fatty as charcuterie if not even worse…).
-Eat with knife and fork.
+Shredded celery with a ton of mayo (as fatty as charcuterie if not even worse…).

-Hold on the green part, eat the red and white part: put a bit of salt on your plate, bite the radish, dig it in the salt, bite again (it’s your plate, double dipping is allowed!), you may at the same time take a bite of buttered bread.
+Hold on the green part or the radish, eat the red and white part: put a bit of salt on your plate, bite the radish, dig it in the salt, bite again (it’s your plate, double dipping is allowed!), you may at the same time take a bite of buttered bread.

 Leave the green part in your plate.